AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/05_Create_First_Cosmos_DB_Project/README.md

 Learn more about the pre-requisites and installation of the emulator [here](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb).

-When using the Azure CosmosDB emulator using the API for MongoDB it must be started with the [MongoDB endpoint options enabled](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb#start-the-emulator) on the command-line.
+>**NOTE**: When using the Azure CosmosDB emulator using the API for MongoDB it must be started with the [MongoDB endpoint options enabled](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb#start-the-emulator) on the command-line.

 ## Authentication